 How do Chinese herbs treat postpartum water retention?

 Chinese Herbs are often under-rated as a TCM Postpartum Treatment.
 You can effectively reduce postpartum water retention by using Chinese herbs.
 After giving birth, the body is usually very weak.
-The bowels move slowly, the lymphatic system moves slowly.
-Everything is move very slowly as the body recovers from the intense event of giving birth.
+As a result, the bowels move slowly, the lymphatic system moves slowly.
+Everything is moving very slowly as the body recovers from the intense event of giving birth.
 Chinese herbs helps to strengthen the system, warm up the body and move and eliminate excess fluids.

-- Some Chinese herbs help by build Qi and Blood.
-As Qi and Blood is fortified, the body becomes stronger and is able to effectively eliminate fluids and reduce swelling.
+Some Chinese herbs help by building Qi and Blood.
+As Qi and Blood are fortified, the body becomes stronger and is able to effectively eliminate fluids and reduce swelling.

-- Some Chinese herbs are amazing diuretics, which increase urination.
-Some of these diuretic herbs include ginger skin, poria cocos and wolfberry root.
+Some Chinese herbs are amazing diuretics, which increase urination.
+Some of these diuretic herbs include ginger skin, poria, and wolfberry root.

-- Other Chinese herbs are gentle warmers.
-These are herbs that gently warm up the body during confinement, and are especially helpful for women who feel cold easily when they are not pregnant.
-Herbs that gently warm will help the body’s physiology, resulting in elimination of fluids from the system.
+Other Chinese herbs are gentle warmers.
+These are herbs that gently warm up the body during confinement and are especially helpful for women who feel cold easily when they are not pregnant.
+Herbs that are gently warm will help the body’s physiology, resulting in the elimination of fluids from the system.